githubpartners/microsoft-learn/github/github-actions-ci/includes/2-github-actions-workflows-ci.md

          ADD_LABEL: "approved"
 ```

 Notice the block called ```env:```.
 This is where you set the environment variables for this action.
 For example, you can set the number of approvers needed.
-Here, it's one.
+In this example we’ve set approvers to only one.

 The ```GITHUB_TOKEN``` variable is required because the action must make changes to your repository by adding a label.
 GitHub Actions lets you control the permissions granted to the GITHUB_TOKEN secret.

 A `permissions` key supported at the workflow and job level enables you to specify which permissions you want for the token.
 Any permission that is absent from the list will be set to `none`.
 Finally, you supply the name of the label to add.

 GitHub actions now requires a collaborator with write access to take action to run workflows from first time users in pull requests.